conorsch/securedrop/docs/upgrade_to_tails_2x.rst

 On the same airgapped machine, boot up the Tails USB stick you want to restore, with both persistence and admin privileges.

-Insert your Transfer Device into a free USB port, and mount it by navigating to Places ▸ Computer, and clicking on the encrypted disk.
+Insert your Transfer Device into a free USB port, and mount it by navigating to **Places ▸ Computer**, and clicking on the encrypted disk.
 You will be prompted to enter its passphrase.

-Open a Nautilus window with admin priviledges by navigating to Applications ▸ System Tools ▸ Root Terminal.
+Open a Nautilus window with admin priviledges by navigating to **Applications ▸ System Tools ▸ Root Terminal**.
 At the terminal prompt, simply type `nautilus`.

 Type ``ctrl`` + ``l`` and navigate to `/live/persistence/TailsData_unlocked`.